lrodriguezlujan/neurostr/doc/tools.md

         "results": []
     },
     {
-        "description": "Fails if the non-axis aligned box volume of the neurite is lower than predefined threshold", "name": "Planar neurite validation",
+        "description": "Fails if the non-axis aligned box volume of the neurite is lower than prebuilt threshold", "name": "Planar neurite validation",
         "neuron_id": "simple_tree",
         "pass": true,